Kudla--Rapoport cycles and derivatives of local densities: Horizontal components of Kudla--Rapoport cycles

-By Lemma \ref{lem:alldistinct}, it is clear from construction that in (\ref{eq:horizontal}) the right-hand-side is contained in the left-hand-side.
+By Lemma \ref{lem:alldistinct}, we know that (\ref{eq:horizontal}) implies (\ref{eq:horizontalK}).
+It is clear from construction that in (\ref{eq:horizontal}) the right-hand-side is contained in the left-hand-side.
 To show the reverse inclusion, we will use the Breuil modules and Tate modules.